Business Leadership Watch

 The Business Leadership Watch is a series that features leaders from different industries, their journeys, insights, and advice for our professional community.

-1. Evolution is a central part of any successful business or leader- they must adapt and change to survive and thrive in the ever-changing marketplace.
+2. Evolution is a key part of any successful business- it must adapt and change to survive and thrive in the ever-changing marketplace.
 How have you seen your business evolve in time?
 What informed these changes and growth?

 3. What are the biggest challenges, as a Latina businesswoman, you’ve faced running or starting your business, and how did you overcome them?